 Checking Out the Buena Vista Lagoon Weir

 Buena Vista Lagoon is a natural land/water barrier found on Carlsbad and Oceanside’s border in North San Diego County.
-It is one of the major stopovers for migrating birds that follow the Pacific Flyway.
-In fact, millions of birds fly by the Buena Vista Lagoon during their annual Winter and Summer migrations.
+It is one of the significant stopovers for migrating birds that follow the Pacific Flyway.
+Millions of birds fly by the Buena Vista Lagoon during their annual Winter and Summer migrations.

-Originally, the Buena Vista Lagoon was a saltmarsh but became a freshwater lagoon by the placement of a weir; ever since there has been controversy.
+Initially, the Buena Vista Lagoon was a saltmarsh but became a freshwater lagoon by placing a weir; ever since there has been controversy.

 Fun Fact- In 1968, the Buena Vista Lagoon became the very first Ecological Reserve to be designated in California

-There are two main ways to get here, with one starting in Oceanside and the other over at Carlsbad City Beach.
+There are two main ways to get here: one at Oceanside and the other at Carlsbad City Beach.
 If you have no idea what the tide will be, I suggest you start over at Carlsbad.
-The reason being is that South Oceanside has an extremely narrow beach that becomes inaccessible when the tide is high.
+The reason is that South Oceanside has a narrow beach that becomes inaccessible when the tide is high.
 So that is why I have listed Carlsbad as a starting point.

 San Diego County’s Only Freshwater Coastal Lagoon